hadihaider055/hadihaider055/README.md

 # <img src='.github/workflows/flyingcat.gif' height=65/> About Me:

-- 👋 Hello, I'm Hadi Haider🤍, a enthusiastic Web and app Developer eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
-Motivated to learn, grow and excel in the Tech industry.
+- 👋 Hello, I'm Hadi Haider🤍, an enthusiastic Software Engineer eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
+Motivated to learn, grow, and excel in the Tech industry.
   Currently serving as a JAM and MERN stack position at Expedey situated in Karachi.
 Strong arts, design professional, and engineering professional.
 Studying Bachelor's degree focused in Computer Science from UIT University.
 - 🔭 I’m currently working on enhancing my backend skills
 - 🌱 I’m currently learning Rust, which is my new love
-- 💬 Ask me about Javascript, Typescript, React, Next, AWS Serverless orchestration, Rust, GitHub and anything related to programming
+- 💬 Ask me about Javascript, Typescript, React, Next, AWS Serverless orchestration, GitHub, and anything related to programming

 ---